wrhansen/steam-games-tracker/README.md

 I'm really happy with it because I have an easily accessible view into the games I am playing on my Steam Deck!

+You can read more about how this works from my blog post here: https://blog.wrhansen.dev/posts/2023/automating-my-second-brain/
 # References

 * https://developer.valvesoftware.com/wiki/Steam_Web_API#GetNewsForApp_.28v0001.29